About the Composers

 Music and Lyrics

-Anna DeNoia is a Chicago based theatre creator as well as a passionate performer, composer, comedian and prankster.
-Born in New Jersey and raised in the Chicago suburbs, Anna has a degree in Theatre and Writing from James Madison University.
-Anna has worked in the offices of many of Chicago's top theater companies, including Lookingglass and Steppenwolf.
-Her upcoming songwriting training includes the 2022 Johnny Mercer Foundation Songwriter's Project at Northwestern University, as well as the BMI Musical Theatre Writing Workshop in NYC.
-She enjoys daydreaming about music, language, The Muppets, and one day giving Rachel Bloom a high-five.
+Anna DeNoia is a New York based theatre creator as well as a passionate performer, composer, and prankster.
+Anna has a degree in Theatre and Writing from James Madison University and grew up in the Chicago suburbs, where she worked in the offices of the city's top theater companies, including Lookingglass and Steppenwolf.
+Her songwriting training includes the 2022 Johnny Mercer Foundation Songwriter's Project at Northwestern University, as well as the BMI Musical Theatre Writing Workshop in NYC.
+Anna enjoys daydreaming about music, language, The Muppets, and one day giving Rachel Bloom a high-five.
 Other musical theatre works include Grace and the Ghost, a collaboration with Joshua Villa and Gwyneth Strope.

 Arrangements and Orchestrations

 Joshua Villa is a Virginia Beach native composer, arranger, orchestrator, music director, musician, and vocalist studying Music Composition at James Madison University.
 While studying at JMU he's shown himself to be a versatile musician in many different genres and ensembles from classical opera to jazz big band and to musical pit orchestras.
 His passion lies with making music for the stage, and telling meaningful stories in every note and word he writes.
 Joshua strives to make meaning in his music, creating a voice for the voiceless.
 Speaking the universal language of music as an audible embodiment of the heart.

 Open, Stay was featured at the Virginia Theatre Association Conference in October of 2020 as part of "Virginia Voices", a panel highlighting local composers working on new musicals.
 As part of the panel, Anna had the following conversation with Virginia composer Jason Marks.